 - Brainstorm possible strategies for your organization.
-You might start with the list given in this section, but be sure to think about the options in the context of your own unique situation.
-Which of these possibilities definitelly won't work?
+You might start with the list given in this section, but be sure to think about options in the context of your own unique situation.
+Which of these possibilities definitely won't work?
 Which need to be modified for your group?
 How?
 Are there other possibilities that are unique to your organization?

 Also, take advantage of your current resources and talents.
 If your group has someone who is very good at writing winning grants, for example, write lots of grants.
 If, on the other hand, you have had excellent luck with state legislators, then work with them to continue getting state funding.
 In short--build on what works.